 - Various usage/application contexts for HCI, such as aerospace, medical/health, music, international development, education, and entertainment.

 - Deeper understandings of people, mostly via psychology courses

 - Management of Technology (by taking the right 4 courses, students can earn the MOT graduate certificate.

-Q. What is the difference between the MS HCI and the MS in Digital Media offered by LCC?
+Q. What is the difference between the MS HCI and the MS in Digital Media offered by LMC?
 The MS HCI focuses on developing practical and theoretical skills in the research, design/development and evaluation of human-computer systems and interfaces and the curriculum spans digital media, computing and psychology disciplines which bridges the three respective schools.
 The MS in Digital Media offers arts and humanities based study in digital media in the School of LCC, focusing on digital media design and critique.
-MS Digital Media students pursue careers in interaction designers, game designers, interactive television producers and information architects.
+MS Digital Media students pursue careers as interaction designers, game designers, interactive television producers and information architects.

 Q. What is the difference between the MS HCI and an MS in Psychology?
 The School of Psychology does not offer an MS program.

 Q. Do you have a PhD program in HCI?
 We do not have a PhD program in HCI, but the academic units participating in the MS HCI offer several relevant PhD programs:

 - Computer Science with HCI specialization, from the College of Computing

 - Human-Centered Computing, from the School of Interactive Computing

 - Psychology with Engineering Psychology Specialization